Naser Khader: New political party

 Previously a member of the Social Liberal Party, Khader withdrew from the Party on 7 May 2007 in order to create his own party, New Alliance.

 "My reasons for leaving the Social Liberal Party were many.
 I had long been frustrated by the naiveté among my fellow party members, especially during the cartoon crisis.
 A lot of them condemned the Jyllands-Posten newspaper for printing the cartoons, but had a hard time condemning the overreaction to the cartoons in the Middle East.
 My former party represents typical European intellectual cultural relativism and naiveté at its worst.
 Their general view goes something like this: all views are equal.
 In the 1980s and ’90s, I shared that view, but I don’t anymore.
 Today I have become averse to cultural relativism.
 I find it old-fashioned and immature.
 I call those who hold such views "halal hippies," and no longer believe that all values are equal.
 Some values are better than others, and democratic values will always stand above the rest.
 To me, democracy comes before religion, because democracy includes people of all kinds, while religion and culture have a tendency to exclude people who hold a different view or lifestyle."

 In the national election held on 13 November 2007, the New Alliance party succeeded in winning five seats.
 This was the first time a new party had been elected to parliament since 1987.
-On 5 January 2009, the party dissolved and turned into the Libertarian Alliance.
+On 5 January 2009, the party dissolved and turned into the Liberal Alliance.
 Following a short period as an independent Member of the Danish Parliament, Khader joined the Conservative People's Party on 17 March 2009.